 - Notifications—notifications are like alerts but are used to inform teams and users about standard or expected events.
 For example, when builds pass testing, when updates are complete, or when analyses are ready.
 Notifications can also be used to distribute information to users.
 For example, explaining why passwords were reset or why assets are temporarily unavailable.

-What Are Metrics and Why Do We Collect Them?
+What Metrics Are Important to DevOps Monitoring and Why Do We Collect Them?

 Metrics are often the primary outputs of monitoring.
 These values are either raw or contextual measurements that teams can use to assess performance, predict capacity, and optimize processes.
 In DevOps pipelines, you can use metrics for a variety of reasons, including to gauge team productivity, measure application quality, and evaluate component operations.